-VAERS Data: Covid Vaccines vs. Other Vaccines
+VAERS Data: COVID Vaccines vs. Other Vaccines

-Comparing Covid Vaccines to other vaccines has been a motivation for me as I’ve questioned the general belief of their equality in safety.
+Comparing COVID Vaccines to other vaccines has been a motivation for me as I’ve questioned the general notion of their equality in safety.
 It’s a difficult thing to analyze though.
 Anyone who pretends otherwise is probably not being fair-minded.
-I decided to find out how many vaccinations were administered for Covid-19 compared to all other vaccinations combined since 1990, when VAERS was created, and how the vaccine injuries reported to VAERS stack up.
-Note, this is not necessarily the best way to analyze the safety of Covid Vaccines vs other vaccines (not that there are many great ways based on the data available), but I do think doing this analyzation raises some valid questions and points out some red flags 🚩.
+I decided to find out how many vaccinations were administered for COVID-19 compared to all other vaccinations combined since 1990, when VAERS was created, and how the vaccine injuries reported to VAERS stack up.
+Note, this is not necessarily the best way to analyze the safety of COVID Vaccines vs other vaccines (not that there are many great ways based on the data available), but I do think doing this analyzation raises some valid questions and points out some red flags 🚩.
 Before I go into my findings, let me first explain VAERS and it’s intended purpose.

 “The Vaccine Adverse Event Reporting System (VAERS) is a national early warning system to detect possible safety problems in U.S.-licensed vaccines.
 VAERS is co-managed by the Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA).
 VAERS accepts and analyzes reports of adverse events (possible side effects) after a person has received a vaccination.
 Anyone can report an adverse event to VAERS. … VAERS is a passive reporting system, meaning it relies on individuals to send in reports of their experiences to CDC and FDA.
 VAERS is not designed to determine if a vaccine caused a health problem, but is especially useful for detecting unusual or unexpected patterns of adverse event reporting that might indicate a possible safety problem with a vaccine.
 This way, VAERS can provide CDC and FDA with valuable information that additional work and evaluation is necessary to further assess a possible safety concern.”
 Some of the purposes of VAERS include: